Sudden injury or pain? Visit our Walk-In Clinic, no appointment or referral needed. Click to find hours and locations.

 Dr. Jared Jones has been the team doctor for Anderson University since 2008.
 Previously, Dr. Jones was the team doctor for Indiana Wesleyan University.

 Central Indiana Orthopedics has been a proud supporter of Ball State University for over 30 years.
 You’ll find Drs.
-Haller, Hunt and Waterman on the field and court as the Official Team Physicians of the Ball State Cardinals.
+Haller, Hunt and Waterman on the field and court as Team Physicians of Ball State Athletics.
 Additionally, Chester Coon provides athletic training coverage for Ball State University football student athletes.

 “After serving as a team physician for over 24 years, it’s still fun to walk out on the field/court for a game.
 Memorable highlights include the Bowl games, championships, undefeated seasons, and the relationships I’ve built with staff and athletes.
 To watch the athletes succeed on the field/court after recovering from injury is very fulfilling!” ~ Kenneth Haller, DO